 Dr. Harrison is respected by his peers and colleagues and admired by countless school teachers and parents for his thorough, meticulous and open-minded approach to improving children’s, as well as adults’ ability to read.

 He is the father of seven children and was an avid fly fisherman.
 Although he has passed away, his legacy lives on.

 Jan Harrison Hyde is the daughter of Grant Von Harrison, author of Teaching Your Children To Read Using the Book of Mormon.
 She oversees the course content in Canvas and supports parents and students in using the course.

 She has four children and taught all of them to read before entering school using her father’s instructional materials for teaching reading.

 She served a mission in Milan, Italy and graduated from BYU.

 Jan is passionate about literacy and has been teaching reading for over 30 years.
-She currently has her own private tutoring business where her focus is on teaching reading and ESL.
+She has extensive experience as a private tutor, focusing on teaching reading and ESL.
 She has also worked as a Reading Curriculum Consultant.

 Jan lived in Boise, Idaho for over 20 years where she taught at the College of Western Idaho and various public and private schools in the Boise area.